boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 : Specifies the maximum burst size that can be transmitted at CIR.
 : MUST be greater than zero.
 : This parameter is mandatory.

-Excess Information Rate (EIR) (Mbps):
-: MUST be present if the E flag is set to '1'.
-: An average rate that specifies the maximum number of bits that a network can send (or receive) during one second over a network attachment for a traffic that is out of profile.
-: The EIR value MUST be greater than or equal to 0, if present.
-: This parameter is optional.

-Excess Burst Size (EBS) (bytes):
-: MUST be present if EIR is also present.
-: Indicates the maximum excess burst size that is allowed while not complying with the CIR.
-: MUST be greater than zero, if present.
-: This parameter is optional.

-Peak Information Rate (PIR) (Mbps):
-: MUST be present if P flag is set to '1'.
-: Indicates the allowed throughput when there is a peak in traffic.
-That is, traffic that exceeds the CIR and the CBS is metered to the PIR.
-: The PIR MUST be equal to or greater than the CIR, if present.
-: This parameter is optional.

-Peak Burst Size (PBS) (bytes):
-: MUST be present if PIR is also present.
-: Specifies the maximum burst size that can be transmitted at PIR.
-: MUST be greater than zero, if present.
-: This parameter is optional.

 # Examples {#sec-ex}